How To Become an Email Marketing Specialist: Tips From Experts

 Also no (at least as for the US or Western Europe).

 A lot of our experts have communications degrees.
-Some of them enter the field with technical background (e.g., experience in support service).
+Some of them enter the field with a technical background (e.g., experience in support service).
 It’s not necessarily about having a computer science degree but a technical mind.

 Certifications for email marketing specialists